-The mainsheet controls the twist and then you use the traveller to position the boom on the centreline for maximum power and pointing as long as helm and heeling are within the parameters that give the best results for your respective type of boat.
+The mainsheet controls the twist and then you use the traveller to position the boom on the centreline.
+This gives maximum power and pointing as long as the helm and heeling are within the normal parameters.
+These are the ones that give the best results for your respective type of boat.

 As a general rule of thumb, as the breeze builds and mainsheet tension increases, the traveller will gradually be dropped to keep the boom on the centreline.

 In medium conditions, the role of the traveller will expand to include control of helm.
 As the boat generates weather helm, drop the traveller to de-power the boat.

 The position of the boom, relative to the centreline becomes irrelevant.
 In medium air, play the traveller aggressively to maintain the correct amount of helm.